Ferrite-FEM/Tensors.jl/docs/src/index.md

 # ContMechTensors

-*Efficient computations with symmetric and unsymmetric tensors in Julia.*
+*Efficient computations with symmetric and non-symmetric tensors in Julia.*

 ## Introduction

-This Julia package provides fast operations with symmetric/unsymmetric tensors of order 1, 2 and 4.
+This Julia package provides fast operations with symmetric and non-symmetric tensors of order 1, 2 and 4 in 1, 2 and 3 dimensions.
 The tensors are stack allocated which means that there is no need to preallocate results of operations and nice infix notation can be used without a performance penalty.
 For the symmetric tensors, when possible, the symmetry is exploited for better performance.